raigo/sorting-challenge/README.md

 # sorting-challenge
 Sort random sequence of seven digit phone numbers as fast as possible.
-Implemented in Rust, learing in progress :-).
+Implemented in Rust, learning in progress :-).